 After lumpectomy, the usual course of radiation treats the whole breast and, if needed, nearby lymph node areas.
-The radiation beam comes from a linear accelerator, or linac.
-The radiation beam is a specialized X-ray, and it is painless.
-Each is brief.
-Treatment is delivered every day, five days a week, Monday through Friday.
+The radiation beam comes from a linear accelerator, or “linac”, to destroy undetectable cancer cells and usually begins around three to four weeks after surgery.
 The full course of treatment is usually delivered over three to seven weeks, depending on findings during surgery.

-Before beginning treatment, you will be scheduled for a planning session to map out the area of treatment.
-This procedure is called a simulation.
-Simulation involves having X-rays and/or a CT scan.
-Tiny tattoo-like marks made on your skin help the radiation therapist precisely position you for daily treatment.
+Before beginning treatment, you will be scheduled for a planning session or “simulation” to map out the area of treatment.
+It involves having X-rays and/or a CT scan.
+A radiation therapist will also create tiny tattoo-like marks on your skin to precisely position you for daily treatment.

 Accelerated Partial Breast Irradiation After Lumpectomy (APBI)

-Ongoing research suggests that it may be safe to give radiation treatment to only the part of the breast that had the tumor, over a shorter period
+The long-term results of APBI appear promising, as ongoing research suggests that it may be safe to only give radiation treatment to the part of the breast that had the tumor.